stranskj/xdskappa/README.md

 pip3 install xdskappa-0.3.0.tar.gz
 ```

-This is Python's packaging system, so also installs any potentially missing modules.
-Also, the *XDSkappa* will be installed for everybody, so you will probably need a root access (e.g. use `sudo`).
+This is Python's packaging system, so also installs any potentially missing modules. *XDSkappa* will be installed for everybody, so you will probably need a root access (e.g. use `sudo`).

 *Note:* `pip` is part of standard Python distribution, however, in some Linux distributions it might not be part of `python3` package; e.g. in Debian, you need also package `python3-pip`.